2020 vision for Madison Heights: Town hall meeting to focus on area's potential, future

 The Madison Heights Master Plan, which aims to guide and stimulate future development, is a priority in the county’s draft capital improvement plan.
 Capital projects are items that cost more than $50,000.
 The master plan proposes $200,000 in spending.

-The area between the James River and Virginia 130 is the densest portion of Amherst County and future development should be planned with consideration given to developing vacant and underutilized parcels in Madison Heights, a project description in the draft capital plan states.
+The area between the James River and Virginia 130 is the most densely populated portion of Amherst County and future development should be planned with consideration given to developing vacant and underutilized parcels in Madison Heights, a project description in the draft capital plan states.
 The master plan should be developed between Virginia 130, the James River and the Route 29 Bypass, the description outline states.

 Finding a future use for the Central Virginia Training Center in Madison Heights, one of the state’s largest mental health facilities with nearly 100 buildings sprawled across about 350 acres, also is a major priority.
 The center is set to close this summer after more than a century in operation and local officials are pushing for redevelopment.